What's in my jewellery box?

 Cartier Love Bracelet

 Next to my wedding rings, this bracelet is without a doubt the most meaningful piece of jewellery I have.
 My Mom received the Cartier Love bracelet for my birth and has had it on her wrist for 23 years without ever taking it off.
-There is a very special story connected to the bracelet that I will keep private, but one day my Mom decided it was time to pass it on to me as my personal lucky charm, with the hope it would bring me as much luck and happiness as it brought to her.
-With a very special engraving on the inside, this bracelet has been screwed to my wrist since almost six years without a break and it won’t ever leave my wrist until I decide it’s time to pass it on…
+There is a very special story connected to the bracelet that I will keep private, but one day my Mom decided it was time to pass it on to me as my personal lucky charm, with the hope it would bring me as much luck and happiness as it did to her.
+With a very special engraving on the inside, this bracelet has been screwed to my wrist since almost six years without a break and it won’t ever leave my wrist until I might decide it’s time to pass it on…

 Cartier Trinity Bracelet